reduxjs/redux/docs/introduction/Ecosystem.md

 ## Developer Tools

 * [redux-devtools](http://github.com/gaearon/redux-devtools) — An action logger with time travel UI, hot reloading and error handling for the reducers, [first demoed at React Europe](https://www.youtube.com/watch?v=xsSnOQynTHs)

+## More

+[Awesome Redux](https://github.com/xgrommx/awesome-redux) is an extensive list of Redux-related repositories.